 Motions may be selected if they

 At the beginning of each report stage debate, the Speaker delivers a ruling regarding the motions published on the Notice Paper.
 The ruling lists which motions have been selected, how they are grouped for debate and what the voting pattern is (e.g.: a vote on one motion may apply to another).

 The groups are based on the subject matter of the motions and their location in the bill.
 A single debate takes place on each group.
 The voting pattern for each group is available at the Clerk’s Table.

 A Member who has given notice of report stage motions must be present in the House to move them.
 A seconder is also required.
 Members may speak once for a maximum of ten minutes to each group of motions.
 Amendments to report stage motions may be proposed from the floor without notice.

 When debate on a group of motions ends, Members are called to vote.
 If a recorded vote is demanded, it is typically deferred until the debate on all groups is finished.

 Once all the report stage motions have been voted on, according to the voting pattern, the House votes on a motion of concurrence in the bill at report stage.

 The report stage of a bill that was sent to committee before second reading is an integral part of the second reading stage of the bill.
 At the conclusion of report stage, a single motion for concurrence at report stage and second reading is put to the House.

-Legislative CounselLegislative counsel draft all the Private Members’ public bills and amendments for committee and report stages in both official languages and in accordance with accepted legislative drafting standards.
+Parliamentary counsel with legislative drafting expertise draft all the Private Members’ public bills and amendments for committee and report stages in both official languages and in accordance with accepted legislative drafting standards.